KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

   - Improve the signal/noise (S/N) ratio applying the non-parametric noise reduction technique called FABADA [@Sanchez-Alarcon:2022] to each band for every single light curve.
   - Interpolate the flux between two specific times.

-3) Visualization and plotting of t-SNE maps. `ClassipyGRB` produces 2D visualization maps colored by the duration of GRBs.
+3) Visualization and plotting of t-SNE maps. `ClassiPyGRB` produces 2D visualization maps colored by the duration of GRBs.

 - It includes an intuitive graphic interface.
 - It is possible to add either of the two features to the t-SNE maps or to visualize the raw data.